 Eligible high school students in Springfield, MA who maintain a B-or-better average for four consecutive marking periods are recognized as MassMutual Academic Achievers.
-Achievers become eligible for incentives to help them continue their academic success, including free access to the PSAT exam and SAT Prep classes, workshops on college admissions, financial aid and career exploration.
-MassMutual Academic Achievers have access to our Career Pathways initiatives, including the Junior Achievement Stock Market Challenge, Job Shadow Day, and internships, as well as the MassMutual Scholars Program.
-In 2011, more than 700 Springfield high school students earned recognition as MassMutual Academic Achievers.
+Achievers become eligible for incentives to help them continue their academic success, including free access to the PSAT exam, workshops on college admissions, financial aid and career exploration.
+MassMutual Academic Achievers have access to our Career Pathways initiatives, including the Junior Achievement Stock Market Investment Competition, Job Shadow Day, and internships, as well as the MassMutual Scholars Program.
+In 2013, more than 700 Springfield high school students earned recognition as MassMutual Academic Achievers.

 MassMutual Scholars Program (in our home office communities)

 One component of our Career Pathways Program is the MassMutual Scholars Program, where eligible students interested in careers in financial services can apply for one of the 40 $5,000 renewable MassMutual scholarships we give away (for details or to apply online, visit The Community Foundation of Western Massachusetts).
 Scholarship recipients are also eligible to apply for internships at MassMutual that will provide them with hands-on experience in the financial services industry.

 MassMutual is focused on providing an opportunity for higher education and employment to students who reflect the rich cultural diversity of our nation.
 We seek to increase the number of minority students completing college nationally, raise awareness of careers in financial services, and recruit and retain the top talent touched by our programs.